-Modern America: what’s behind the rise of AOC?
+Modern America: what’s behind the rise of AOC and the Squad?

 In June 2018, a young Hispanic Democrat, Alexandria Ocasio-Cortez, caused a major upset by defeating a 10-term incumbent, Joe Crowley, in the party primary for New York’s solidly Democrat 14th congressional district.
 Crowley had experience, name recognition, fundraising and traditional Democrat endorsements heavily on his side, yet still lost.
 In November, Ocasio-Cortez – often simply known by her initials, ‘AOC’ – beat the Republican candidate to become the youngest-ever female member of Congress.

 Ocasio-Cortez quickly became a star on the Democrat left.
 She is a member of Democratic Socialists of America, and many of her policy positions would broadly be called ‘socialist’, as least in American terms: single-payer Medicare for all, tuition-free college and trade school education and a Federal jobs guarantee.
 Most notably, she has proposed a ‘Green New Deal’ in Congress, including many of those commitments, but also demanding that all power is generated from renewable sources and building a ‘smart grid’, demanding retrofitting of all housing to reduce power consumption, decarbonising transport and industry, investing in carbon capture to remove greenhouse gases from the atmosphere, and more.
 The cost – running into trillions of dollars – would be covered by increasing taxes on the wealthy.